TheStatsProject/LMPW/content/mexican-migrant-labor-economic-impact.md

 </table>
 </div>

-<p style="color: #f0b90b;"><b>Key Takeaway:</b><br>
+**Key Takeaway:**
-<em>The employment ratio has fluctuated over time, impacting GDP calculations by group.
-Recent years show stronger labor force participation among foreign-born populations.</em></p>
+The employment ratio has fluctuated over time, impacting GDP calculations by group.
+Recent years show stronger labor force participation among foreign-born populations.

-<p style="color: #f0b90b;">By obtaining the EMP ratio, we can calculate, based on this estimator, the number of people by origin group within the United States that are part of the country's workforce.
-To do this, the following general formula will be used.</p>
+By obtaining the EMP ratio, we can calculate, based on this estimator, the number of people by origin group within the United States that are part of the country's workforce.
+To do this, the following general formula will be used.

-<p style="color: #f0b90b;">E. <b>Assumption 6</b>: Foreing-group LFC</p>
+E. **Assumption 6: Foreing-group LFC**

-<p style="color: #f0b90b;">Base in alll asummptions we get the next adjust calc of the labor force of USA, for know that we build the next equation:</p>
+Base in alll asummptions we get the next adjust calc of the labor force of USA, for know that we build the next equation:

 <div style="text-align: center; margin: 16px 0; padding: 12px; background-color: #0d1d30; border: 1px solid #f0b90b; border-radius: 8px;">
 <span style="font-size: 1.2em; color: #f0b90b; font-family: 'Times New Roman', serif;">